-Students interested in careers in oceanography should consider concentrations in Chemistry or Mathematics with supporting courses in Geology including 112, 210, 211, 220, 320, 340 and 350, and Biology 213.
-Students interested in careers in Meteorology should consider concentrations in Physics or Mathematics with supporting courses in Geology including 112, 210, 240, 285, and Chemistry 227.
+Students interested in careers in oceanography should consider concentrations in Chemistry or Mathematics with supporting courses in Geology including 112, 210, 211, 220, 222, 320, 340 and 350, and Biology 213.
+Students interested in careers in meteorology should consider concentrations in Physics or Mathematics with supporting courses in Geology including 112, 210, 222, 240, 285 and Chemistry 227.

 103F Principles of Geology: The Geology and Development of Modern Africa.
-An interdisciplinary study exploring how the geologic evolution of the continent has influenced the prehistorical, historical, political and economic development of Africa.
-Specific coverage of the Nile River system, climate change in the Sahara, the East African rift zone and diamond exploration in Africa.
-Required field trip to the Adirondack Region September 2 and 3.
-(Writing-intensive.)
+An interdisciplinary study exploring how the geologic evolution of the continent has influenced the prehistoric, historical, political and economic development of Africa.
+Specific coverage of the Nile River System, climate change in the Sahara, the East African rift zone and diamond exploration in Africa.
+(Writingintensive.)
+(Proseminar.)
 Three hours of class and one hour of laboratory.
-Not open to students who have taken any other course in Principles of Geology.
+Required field trip to the Adirondack Region Aug.
+31-Sept.
+1. Not open to students who have taken any other course in Principles of Geology.
 (Same as Africana Studies 103.)
-Maximum enrollment, 20.
+Maximum enrollment, 16.
 Tewksbury.

-105F Principles of Geology: Global Environmental Change and Wilderness.
+[105F] Principles of Geology: Global Environmental Change and Wilderness.
 An introduction to Earth systems with an emphasis on those processes of global change that are most easily detected over wilderness areas.
 Topics include recognition of the effects of global warming, ozone depletion and over-utilization of resources in areas such as Patagonia, Antarctica, Greenland, Australia, Alaska, Tibet and several oceanic islands.
 Also considers the role of wilderness in society.
 Three hours of class and two hours of laboratory with field trip.
 Not open to students who have taken any other course in Principles of Geology.
-Maximum enrollment, 40.
-E. Domack.
+(Next offered 2002-03.)